Predictive LTV Walkthrough

 How to access your predictive LTV data

-All predictive modeling is integrated directly into the Lifetime Value Report, which you can always access by clicking “Lifetime Value” in the top banner of your screen.
+All predictive modeling is integrated directly into the Lifetime Value Report, which you can always access by clicking “Lifetime Value” and then "Cohorts" on the side banner of your screen.

-Just below report settings (but above the report matrix) is a switch labeled “Predictive data”.
-When you click this switch, your LTV report will fill out the rest of your matrix with predictive LTV data.
+Just below the report settings (but above the report matrix) is a switch labeled “Predictive data”.
+When you click this switch, your LTV report will fill out the rest of your matrix with predictive LTV data in one place for deeper insights into your customer base.

 Before getting deeper into the report, let’s take a quick look at how these projections are generated.